-Chapter 91 regulations at 310 CMR 9.51(3)(a) preclude new pile supported structures beyond the footprint of existing piers for Nonwater-dependent Use.
+Chapter 91 regulations at 310 CMR 9.51(3)(a) preclude new pile-supported structures beyond the footprint of existing piers for Nonwater-dependent Use.
 As part of the redevelopment of the Pier, apron expansions are contemplated that would be for Water-dependent Uses and thus would not conflict with this provision.
-However, Chapter 91 regulations at 310 CMR 9.32(1)(a)(3) and (b) (8) restrict facilities for public pedestrian access to filled tidelands or existing pile fields, wherever feasible.
+However, Chapter 91 regulations at 310 CMR 9.32(1)(a)(3) and (b)(8) restrict facilities for public pedestrian access to filled tidelands or existing pile fields, wherever feasible.
 In the case of the redevelopment of the Pier, reducing the building width on both sides to allow increased Harborwalk dimensions would severely compromise the existing historic Headhouse features and is not feasible.
-Thus, the WDP proposes a limited expansion of the Pier apron to accommodate combined public pedestrian and commercial passenger vessel activities.
+Thus, the WDP proposes a limited expansion of the Pier apron to enhance combined public pedestrian and commercial passenger vessel activities.
+The apron expansion also allows truck traffic to access the new loading bays along the east side of the Pier, alleviating conflicts between this truck traffic and congestion from the Seaport Boulevard streetscape.
 No Offset is required.

-2.5.2 FACILITIES OF PUBLIC ACCOMMODATION/PRIVATE TENANCY
+2.5.2 INTERIOR FACILITIES OF PUBLIC ACCOMMODATION/PRIVATE TENANCY

-In considering the baseline condition, including the location of the existing Facilities of Public Accommodation along Seaport Boulevard, and the current Facilities of Private Tenancy in the outside perimeter of the existing structure, Massport has determined that the contemplated redevelopment would not create "new or additional impacts" requiring additional Public Benefits, as would otherwise be required under Section 3.2(H) of the MOU.
-However, Massport has considered the intent of 310 CMR 9.51(3)(b), which would otherwise require Facilities of Public Accommodation on the ground floor of buildings on flowed tidelands and within 100 feet of the Project shoreline (edge of pier) on filled tidelands, in proposing a redevelopment requirement for Facilities of Public Accommodation.
+In considering the baseline condition, including the location of the existing FPAs along Seaport Boulevard, and the current Facilities of Private Tenancy in the outside perimeter of the existing structure, Massport has determined that the contemplated redevelopment would not create "new or additional impacts" requiring additional Public Benefits, as would otherwise be required under Section 3.2(H) of the MOU.
+However, Massport has considered the intent of 310 CMR 9.51(3)(b), which would otherwise require FPAs on the ground floor of buildings on flowed tidelands and within 100 feet of the Project shoreline (edge of pier) on filled tidelands, in proposing a redevelopment requirement for FPAs.
 310 CMR 9.51(3)(b), if applied to the existing Pier, would result in a narrow ribbon of FPAs around the 2,800 lineal foot perimeter, most of which would be at a great distance from the pedestrian activity along Seaport Boulevard.
 It is unlikely that such space would be successful, as it does not have the characteristics of visibility and accessibility that make for viable FPAs.
 As a redevelopment project, Massport has determined that the building cannot be feasibly redeveloped in this manner for FPAs and believes that the proposed mix of public and private uses on multiple levels will significantly enhance public access and enjoyment.

 Accordingly, Massport proposes to require the redevelopment to provide FPAs, including upper level FPA spaces accessible from the Viaduct level, in an amount equal to 25% of the building footprint.
 This standard meets the requirements of Section 3.2(H) of the MOU and is appropriate in light of the unique location, existing dimensions, and circumstances of the Pier.
 The Pier dimensions (1,200 feet long from Seaport Boulevard to the end of the Pier) and sheer size of the building, the high ratio of ground floor to upper floor space, and the distance from Seaport Boulevard make public uses on much of the ground floor infeasible.
-Building on the active presence on Seaport Boulevard, the unique nature of the Headhouse, and the unusual bi-level circulation system created by the Viaduct, opportunities can be created for successful uses that engage the public in the activity node around Seaport Boulevard.
+Building on the active presence on Seaport Boulevard, the unique nature of the Headhouse, and the unique bi-level circulation system created by the Viaduct, opportunities can be created for successful uses that engage the public in the activity node around Seaport Boulevard.
 These FPA uses provide an Offset such that the public benefits exceed those of the base case.
 This Substitution of FPAs equal to 25% of the building footprint provides greater activation and public benefit than a thin, linear strip of ground floor FPAs around the extensive pier perimeter.